Agra Monuments Entry Fees, Timings and Locations

 The Akbar’s Tomb is open for visitors from sunrise to sunset usually 6:00 AM to 6:30 PM on all days except Friday.

-The Mariam-uz-Zamani Tomb is a major historical monument and popular tourist attraction in Agra.
-It is located about 10 kilometers from the city's famous Taj Mahal and can be easily reached by road.
+The tomb beautifully combines Hindu and Islamic architectural styles, reflecting the Rajput heritage of Mariam-uz-Zamani.
+In addition, the peaceful surroundings and elegant design make it an important historical attraction in Agra.
+Furthermore, the monument is located around 10 kilometers from the famous Taj Mahal and can be easily reached by road.

 Location